Trim/qtmoko-ics2qtcal/README.md

 It also creates the Note files for each appointment description, in the directory where they are expected by QtMoko : /home/root/Applications/Annotator/

 ### Usage on QtMoko (tested on v52):
-- Copy all the files in a directory of your phone (you can use git clone if you've install git or [download zip file](https://www.adorsaz.ch/public/downloads/qtmoko-ics2qtcal/))
+- Copy all the files in a directory of your phone (you can use git clone if you've install git, download zip file from github or [.deb package](https://redmine.adorsaz.ch/projects/ics2qtcal_/files))
-- Install the necessary Perl packages by running install_dependencies.sh on the phone
+- Install the necessary Perl packages by running install_dependencies.sh on the phone, if you've taken source files
 - Run the script sync4ics2openmoko.sh [-u user] [-p password] [-s serverurl] fileurl1 fileurl2 ...

 The optional user/password is given to the HTTP server if it needs authentication